 Don’t mix up a TOC with a thermistor stat

 Some devices might look like a TOC but could be a thermistor device (a modern thermostat) so make sure you know it’s a TOC before replacing a device because you tested it and found it open circuit (check my article here for more info and photo of a thermistor).
 Thermistors are usually slightly larger than a TOC and will usually be open circuit at room temperature, but can give varying resistance readings at increasing temperatures…

 If one of the stats (or TOCs) has tripped

 If you find one of the safety devices has gone open circuit you should be concerned as to why it has failed.
 These devices are thermal fuses, which should only fail if the temperature has gone dangerously high.
 Therefore just replacing one without fixing the reason why it failed may result in the new one failing too.
 This is also why you should never run a dryer with any of these safety devices bypassed.
 It could cause a fatal fire!

 These devices can and do sometimes fail for no apparent reason, but you must try to see if there is another fault before assuming it is the case.
 Overheating can be caused by the following –

-- Faulty stat
+4: Faulty stat or sensor.

 Don’t forget when testing a tumble dryer or the dryer section on a washer dryer to see if the heater is working, the first 10 mins on the dial are no-heat, so ensure you turn it fully on to about half an hour or more or you may cure the fault and not realise it because the heaters won’t be energised below 10 minute setting.